physionetchallenges/physionetchallenges.github.io/2025/index.md

 ## <a name="data"></a> Data

-The Challenge data include standard 12-lead ECG records from several sources from Central and South America and binary labels for Chagas disease.
+The Challenge data include standard 12-lead ECG records from several sources from Central and South America, basic demographic informaton, and binary labels for Chagas disease.

 ### <a name="data-sources"></a> Data Sources

-We are currently using the [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup>, the [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup>, and the [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup>, which combine a large dataset with weak labels and two small datasets with strong labels, for the Challenge training sets.
+The data include the [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup>, the [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup>, the [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup>, and multiple private datasets from Chagas-endemic areas.

 The [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup> contains over 300,000 12-lead ECG records collected in Brazil between 2010 and 2016.
-Most recordings have a duration of either 7.3 s or 10.2 s and a sampling frequency of 400 Hz.
-The [binary Chagas labels](data/code15_chagas_labels.zip) are self-reported and therefore may or may not have been validated.
-These data are publicly available and included in the Challenge training set.
+The recordings have a duration of either 7.3 s or 10.2 s and a sampling frequency of 400 Hz.
+The [binary Chagas labels](data/code15_chagas_labels.zip) are self-reported and therefore may or may not have been validated; some are positive and most are negative, reflecting the prevalence of Chagas disease in the region.
+These data are publicly available and part of the Challenge training set.
+[This data processing script](https://github.com/physionetchallenges/python-example-2025/blob/main/prepare_code15_data.py) prepares this dataset for the Challenge.

 The [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup> contains 1,631 12-lead ECG records collected from Chagas patients in Brazil between 2011 and 2012.
 Most recordings have a duration of either 7.3 s or 10.2 s and a sampling frequency of 400 Hz.
-The [binary Chagas labels](data/samitrop_chagas_labels.zip) are validated by serological tests, and all are positive.
-These data are publicly available, and half are included in the Challenge training set.
+The Chagas labels are validated by serological tests, and all are positive.
+These data are publicly available and part of the Challenge training set.
+[This data processing script](https://github.com/physionetchallenges/python-example-2025/blob/main/prepare_samitrop_data.py) prepares this dataset for the Challenge.

 The [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup> contains 21,799 12-lead ECG records collected from presumably non-Chagas patients in Europe between 1989 and 1996.
-The recordings have a duration of 10 s and a sampling frequency of 500 Hz (or optionally 100 Hz).
-Based on geography, all or almost all of the patients are likely to be Chagas negative.
-They are included in the Challenge training set.
+The recordings have a duration of 10 s and a sampling frequency of 500 Hz.
+The Chagas labels are all assumed to be negative based on georgraphy.
+This dataset is publicly available and part of the Challenge training set.
+[This data processing script](https://github.com/physionetchallenges/python-example-2025/blob/main/prepare_ptbxl_data.py) prepares this dataset for the Challenge.

-Like all data, these data have different data collection, processing, and documentation procedures, but they are realistic examples of real-world data.
+Like all data, these datasets have different data collection, processing, and documentation procedures, but they are realistic examples of real-world data.
 If you use these or other data as part of your method, then please cite them appropriately to clarify your method and attribute the data contributors.

-We will have will have training, validation, and test sets.
-The training data are publicly shared, and the validation and test data and labels will be privately sequestered to allow for the principled assessment of the submitted algorithms.
-The validation and test data include sources that are not represented in the training set.
+We split the Challenge data into training, validation, and test sets.
+The training data are publicly shared, and the validation and test data and labels are privately sequestered to allow for the principled assessment of the submitted algorithms.
+The training data comprise one large dataset, [CODE-15% dataset](https://zenodo.org/records/4916206)<sup>[6](#ref-ribeiro)</sup> , with "weak" labels, and two smaller datasets, [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup>, and [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup>, with "strong" labels.
+The validation and test data comprise multiple datasets with strong labels; these datasets are distinct from the training set.
 The prevalence rate of Chagas disease in each of the training, validation, and test sets approximately matches the prevalence rate of the countries in which Chagas disease is endemic.

 ### <a name="data-formats"></a> Data Formats